-We start with a general introduction and review of the fundamental assumptions underlying linear regression estimation using ordinary least squares (OLS), as this is the primary method used in accounting research.
+We start with a general introduction and review of the fundamental assumptions underlying the estimation of linear regression models using ordinary least squares (OLS), since this is the primary method used in accounting research.
 Following this discussion we will focus on the reasons, and methods available, to "control for" confounding factors in accounting research settings.
-In doing so, we will also discuss the benefits to researchers of using a predictive validity framework (also known as "Libby boxes") for setting up an empirical study, look at the differences between archival (observational) studies and randomized experiments, and discuss important concepts such as internal vs. external validity.
+Doing so, we will also discuss and illustrate the difference between observable and unobservable confounding factors.